LavaLite-Compute/lavalite/README-style.md

 * Small, readable diffs
 * Explicit is better than implicit

-When in doubt, run:
+When in doubt knock em out, run:

 ```
-git clang-format
+clang-format
 ```

 And trust the tool.